-Islamic finance is a type of financing activities that must comply with Sharia (Islamic Law).
+Islamic finance is a type of financing activity that must comply with Sharia (Islamic Law).
 The concept can also refer to the investments that are permissible under Sharia.

 The common practices of Islamic finance and banking came into existence along with the foundation of Islam.
 However, the establishment of formal Islamic finance occurred only in the 20th century.
 Nowadays, the Islamic finance sector grows at 15%-25% per year, while Islamic financial institutions oversee over $2 trillion.

 The main difference between conventional finance and Islamic finance is that some of the practices and principles that are used in conventional finance are strictly prohibited under Sharia laws.

 Islamic finance strictly complies with Sharia law.
 Contemporary Islamic finance is based on a number of prohibitions that are not always illegal in the countries where Islamic financial institutions are operating:

 1. Paying or charging an interest

 Islam considers lending with interest payments as an exploitative practice that favors the lender at the expense of the borrower.
 According to Sharia law, interest is usury (riba), which is strictly prohibited.